tahiry-dev/batAttacks/GAME_DESIGN_DOCUMENT.md

 # Story
 Enjoying peaceful forest land on your property in the countryside, suddenly,  there are many bats guided by a demon ready to eat you.
-Your objective is to remain alive by fighting these horror creatures and fortunately, you have equipped gun ready to shoot
+Your objective is to remain alive by fighting these horror creatures and fortunately, you have an equipped gun ready to shoot

 # Gameplay